NielXu/react-dockeep/README.md

 # react-cview
-react-cview is a lightweight component that allows user to create documentation for their components and view them directly without extra configurations.
+react-cview allows user to create documentation for their components and view them directly with custom configurations.

 # Get started
 react-cview is not published to npm yet, run the following commands to test it in your local project: